James Walker (RCAF officer)

 James Walker, (4 April 1918 – 25 April 1944) was a flying ace of the Royal Canadian Air Force (RCAF) during the Second World War.
 The first Canadian to be awarded the Distinguished Flying Cross three times, he is credited with the destruction of at least ten aircraft.

 From Alberta in Canada, Walker joined the RCAF in 1940.
 Sent to the United Kingdom, he served with No. 81 Squadron in Russia, where he made his first claims for aircraft shot down, and then flew operations to German-occupied Europe before the squadron was sent to North Africa.
 There he achieved several aerial victories during Operation Torch.
 In February 1943 he was given command of No. 243 Squadron, achieving more successes in the following Tunisian campaign before being sent to Canada on leave later in the year.
-Appointed commander of No. 144 Wing RCAF in March 1944, he died the following month on 25 April as a result of injuries received in an aircraft crash earlier in the day.
+Appointed commander of the RCAF's No. 144 Wing in March 1944, he died the following month on 25 April as a result of injuries received in an aircraft crash earlier in the day.